Manish1234556/medicalAssistant_RAG_Project/README.md

 ## 🎉 License

-This project is licensed under the Kunal License.
+This project is licensed under the Manish License.